soumyabrata09/google-cloudbuild-solutions/readme.md

 and see cloudbuild.yaml for extended configuration

  currently this source code is only exploiting the POST hhtp methods with the underlying the postgres sql

+ what we are using :-
+ Gorm - an ORM framework for Go jwt - as an authentication medium bcrypt - for hashing of data